 The commodity market is a physical or a virtual market place where market participants meet and buy or sell positions on commodity products like oil, gold, copper, silver, wheat, barley.
 Though started with Agri commodities initially, commodity markets today trade in all types of commodities like base metals – gold, silver, copper, infrastructure like oil, electricity, and even weather forecasts.
 There are about 50 major commodity exchanges worldwide which trade in more than 100 commodities.

 Types of Commodity Market

 #1 – Hard Commodities

 Hard commodities consist of the commodities that are required by the manufacturing industries.
 These should be mined and are manually extracted from the land or the ocean.
 They have limited reserves and are affected the most by the geopolitical and economic conditions.
-Possible examples of such type of commodities are Gold, Oil, silver, rubber, copper, etc. The major part of the pricing is because of the process that is carried out to extract them.
+Possible examples of such types of commodities are Gold, Oil, silver, rubber, copper, etc. The major part of the pricing is because of the process that is carried out to extract them.

 #2 – Soft Commodities